-Now and then I encounter a new all-things-web-design blog, but while many write about web design, very few say and think quality.
+Now and then we encounter a new all-things-web-design blog, but while many write about web design, only few say and think quality.
 Some do it for the clients or the exposure.
 Others offer nothing but dull and uninspiring topics, and some are truly inspirational and creative, urging you to share.
 This goes for online magazines alike.

 Having that in mind, especially the fact that keeping a high-quality blog on such topics is a difficult thing to do, it’s long overdue for a new list of web design blogs, so I have compiled a list of blogs that answer the question: Why should I read it?